CityOfZion/standards/nodes.md

 ##### On CentOS:

-Install yum-cron and enable it for security packages
+Install yum-cron and enable it for security packages:

 ```shell
 sudo yum -y install yum-cron